Monika Correa: Experimentation

-The innovaitve aspect of Correa's work has been her re-structuring of the reed used for weaving.
+The innovative aspect of Correa's work has been her re-structuring of the reed used for weaving.
 With the help of a carpenter, she cut off the top of the reed which consisted of iron filings stuck with tar.
 This allowed her to screw it on the wooden rack of the loom.
 Being able to unscrew at her will meant that she was able to release the reed according to her requirement.
 This enabled her to collect the wefts and then, by shifting the reed she could displace them slightly, thus allowing a sense of movement within the weave.
 Correa has applied this technique to her tapestries which make her experimental weaves quite unique and fascinating.